Disclaimer: This is Untrue.

 *Attribution: http://en.wikipedia.org/wiki/File:Indusseal.JPG

-* "First Buddhist Council in Wikipedia" http://en.wikipedia.org/wiki/First_Buddhist_council
+* "First Buddhist Council on Wikipedia" http://en.wikipedia.org/wiki/First_Buddhist_council

-* "Second Buddhist Council in Wikipedia" https://en.wikipedia.org/wiki/Second_Buddhist_council
+* "Second Buddhist Council on Wikipedia" https://en.wikipedia.org/wiki/Second_Buddhist_council

-* "Sthavira Nikaya in Wikipedia" https://en.wikipedia.org/wiki/Sthavira_nik%C4%81ya
+* "Sthavira Nikaya on Wikipedia" https://en.wikipedia.org/wiki/Sthavira_nik%C4%81ya

-* "Mahasanghika in Wikipedia" https://en.wikipedia.org/wiki/Mah%C4%81s%C4%81%E1%B9%83ghika
+* "Mahasanghika on Wikipedia" https://en.wikipedia.org/wiki/Mah%C4%81s%C4%81%E1%B9%83ghika

-* "Third Buddhist Council in Wikipedia" http://en.wikipedia.org/wiki/Third_Buddhist_council
+* "Third Buddhist Council on Wikipedia" http://en.wikipedia.org/wiki/Third_Buddhist_council

-* "Moggaliputta-Tissa in Wikipedia" https://en.wikipedia.org/wiki/Moggaliputta-Tissa
+* "Moggaliputta-Tissa on Wikipedia" https://en.wikipedia.org/wiki/Moggaliputta-Tissa

-Brahmi Script on Ashoka Pillar
+Brahmi Script on an Ashoka Pillar

 *Attribution: http://en.wikipedia.org/wiki/File:Brahmi_script_on_Ashoka_Pillar,_Sarnath.jpg

-Another Brahmi Script on Ashoka Pillar
+Another Brahmi Script on an Ashoka Pillar

 *Attribution: http://en.wikipedia.org/wiki/File:Asokan_brahmi_pillar_edict.jpg